dp119/unix/README.md

 	git stash

+	difference between branch and tag in git

+	What are heira files in puppet

 	how to merge changes from forked repo to original repo

 	Ways of authenticating in Jenkins and job level authorization

 	List of python libraries used

 # <h6> *This is a markdown file.
 Learn more about it [here](https://guides.github.com/features/mastering-markdown/) .*